zenecture/neuroflow/README.md

 # Getting Started

-To use NeuroFlow within your project, add these dependencies (Supported Scala Versions 2.11.8, 2.12.1, 2.12.3):
+To use NeuroFlow within your project, add these dependencies (Scala Version 2.12.x):

 ```scala
 libraryDependencies ++= Seq(